China’s Social Credit System proves that we’re living in a dystopian future. Want to know why? Stay tuned.

 The program has already been implemented in numerous towns throughout China, with millions of people participating.
 The Social Credit System aims to keep track of China’s citizens through a mix of statewide, AI-led surveillance (China has 50% of the world’s surveillance cameras) and citizen informants.
 The overall idea is to encourage “good” behaviour and discourage “bad”

-behaviour, but what does that actually mean for the people who have to live under it?
+behavior, but what does that actually mean for the people who have to live under it?

 How Does It Work?

 So, how does it work?
 Each citizen starts with 1000 points.
 Much like a credit score, points can be earned and deducted – but on the basis of behavior, not whether or not you pay your bills on time.
-Good deeds will earn you points and can range from anything like helping your drunk neighbour home, handing in a lost wallet, or donating blood.
+Good deeds will earn you points and can range from anything like helping your drunk neighbor home, handing in a lost wallet, or donating blood.
 Bad deeds will cause you to lose points, and the reasons behind that are equally as vague.
 Buying too much alcohol, posting anti-government messages on social media, or failing to yield at a pedestrian crossing, could all cause some serious damage to your score.

 What Are The Ramifications Of This System?